 Between Plymouth and Callington the well was the site of a duel between two knights, Gottlieb and Calan, over the love of a woman.
 Gottlieb was killed, and Calan died later of his injuries.
 On his deathbed he asked for a well house to be built in his memory.
 The water was muddy and spread across the floor of the well house in a shallow pool.

 It didn't appear too appetising at first but was soft and clear tasting with no sense of vegetation or algae.

 This delightfully camouflaged well is situated along a very old lane, now used as a footpath.
 St Breward village is a mile away at the top of the hill, on Bodmin Moor.

-Breward, Brelade or Branwalder was another Brythonic monk, possibly the son of a Cornish King, he worked with Saint Samson, and probably travelled widely in Brittany.
+Breward, Brelade or Branwalder was another Brythonic monk, the son of a Cornish King. he worked with Saint Samson, and travelled widely in Brittany and made many friends.
 King Athelsten rescued some of his relics from Breton clerics fleeing vikings and transferred them to Milton Abbey in 935.
-The body itself maybe at Branscombe in Devon.
+The body itself is at Branscombe in Devon.
 The well is reputed to be good for bad eyesight, and the usual offering is a pin or pins.